UKHSA-Internal/coronavirus-dashboard-metadata/modals/about.md

 ## Daily and cumulative numbers of cases

-Number of people with a lab-confirmed positive test on or up to the specimen date or reporting date (depending on availability).
+Number of people with a lab-confirmed positive COVID-19 antigen test on or up to the specimen date or reporting date (depending on availability).

 {inc:base/cases.md|modals}